josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/💣_energy_rents_and_strongman_panic.md

 ## 🏮 Footer

-*Energy Rents and Strongman Panic* is a living node of the Polaris Protocol.
+*💣 Energy Rents and Strongman Panic* is a living node of the Polaris Protocol.
 It documents how energy dependency structures regimes, shapes foreign policy leverage, and produces the paradoxical fragility of strongman consolidation.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-09-28_
+_Last updated: 2025-10-19_